adamfowleruk/mljs/planning.md

  - Docs: MLJS Webinar series of Video Tutorials
   1. DONE Introduction to MLJS (text done.
 3min 15) - Why should I care?
 (Akin to the first 5 minutes of my company wide webinar)
   2. IN PROGRESS Introduction to the MLJS Core API (text done.
 4min21).
 Core communication with MarkLogic server.
 Introduction to Search Context and other Context objects
-  3. Introduction to the MLJS Widget API.
-Briefly show the mldbwebtest app, deploying it, and a brief description of the widget test pages (and each widget).
+  3. DONE Introduction to the MLJS Widget API.
+Briefly show the mldbwebtest app, deploying it, and a brief description of the widget test pages
-  4. Creating a new Hyrbid app with MLJS.
+  4. Creating a new Hybrid app with MLJS.
 (Already exists, on blog site).
 Creating a search page and configuring options and facets.
 A search page with two charts (akin to an AppBuilder demo)
+   a.
+Creating a new REST app with MLJS
   5. Customising how search results are displayed - The Renderer architecture.
 Detect and display data in a search results page in new and interesting ways
  - IN PROGRESS Core: Search Options builder
   - hide sem:triple elements from snippet highlighting